swingcake/hashcode20/README.md

-# hashcode20
+# Hash code 2020
-Hash code 2020 problem, solution by Team Turquoise
+Book scanning problem for the online qualification round of hash code 2020.